 Walk far enough, and you may stumble across the “Kindred Spirit” mailbox.
 Inside is a notebook where people have shared their thoughts throughout the years.
 And of course, with a name like Sunset Beach, you can expect golden rays to put on a show at the end of the day.

 Washington is known for its perfect weather in July and August.
 But what locals know is you just don’t make your plans around the weather, especially in the winter.
 The off-season just intensifies the theatrics of Shi Shi (pronounced shy-shy) Beach, part of Olympic National Park.
 The hike to the beach, about two miles each way from the day-use Makah Shi Shi trailhead, almost inevitably involves a bit of slogging through mud (choose footwear wisely) and ends with a descent down a bluff (an anchored rope is there for guidance) to the sands below.
 Tide pools, caves, and ocean-battered logs make this beach otherworldly.

 While you can camp on the beach at Shi Shi, warm beds and arguably just-as-beautiful scenery await at the oceanfront Kalaloch Lodge.
-Though it’s a couple of hours south by car, the lodge’s seclusion and direct beach access (and distance from the Twilight-inspired downtown Forks) make it a worthwhile stop.
+Though it’s a couple of hours south by car, the lodge’s seclusion and direct beach access (and distance from downtown Forks for the Twilight fans) make it a worthwhile stop.

 Mackinac Island, Michigan